 is a very nice looking place with restored old buildings and relics of

 old mining equipment.
-It was one of

 the richest gold mines in the famous Hodgkinson Goldfields.

 remaining cemeteries) were towns were miners lived, Tyrconnell

 can see the buildings and equipment the way they were.